-If your name is free, go ahead and reserve it.
+If your name is free, go ahead and reserve it or form your LLC.
 But if you find another identical or very similar name, you’ll need to modify yours to make it distinguishable.
 Each state has different definitions of distinguishability, so read through your state’s requirements before moving on.

 When Should I File a Name Reservation?

 As mentioned above, name reservations are particularly useful when you have a name in mind but aren’t yet ready to start your LLC.
 If you’re ready to get your business running right away, however, you’re better off skipping the reservation and simply using that name on your formation documents, as this will automatically register it with the state.

 And be careful, because name reservations aren’t indefinite.
 They last for a specific amount of time (usually a few months) and then expire.
 So, don’t place your hold too early, or else your reservation could run out before you start your LLC.